Chemical Property Prediction Under Experimental Biases

-In the experiments, we use the well-known large-scale dataset QM9, consisting of exhaustively enumerated small-molecule structures associated with 12 fundamental chemical properties.
-Because it is impossible to know how a publicly available dataset is truly affected by bias, we simulate four practical biased sampling scenarios from the dataset, which introduce significant biases in the observed molecules.
-Under each biased sampling scenario, we validate our proposed models for predicting 12 chemical properties as 12 regression problems.
-The experimental results show that the IPS approach improves the predictive performance in all the scenarios on most of the targets with statistical significance compared with the baseline.
-On the other hand, contrary to our expectations, the (more modern) DIRL approach reduces predictive performance in all of the bias scenarios.
-This is probably because the information that is useful for the domain classifier is also useful for predicting chemical properties, and is eliminated by the DIRL approach.
-These results provide useful insights for future developments of the proposed methods.
+Our experiments used two well-known large-scale dataset QM9~\cite{ramakrishnan2014quantum} and ZINC~\cite{gomez2018automatic}, and two relatively smaller datasets ESOL and FreeSolv~\cite{wu2018moleculenet}.
+QM9 consists of exhaustively enumerated small-molecule structures associated with 12 fundamental chemical properties~\cite{ruddigkeit2012enumeration}, In contrast, molecule structures in ZINC, ESOL, and FreeSolv are far less than exhaustively enumerated and they are associated with one property for each dataset.
+Because determining how a publicly available dataset is truly affected by bias is impossible, we simulated four practical biased sampling scenarios from the dataset, which introduced significant biases in the observed molecules.
+Under each biased sampling scenario, we validated our proposed models in predicting 15 chemical properties using 15 regression problems.
+The experimental results indicated that both the two-step IPS approach and the more modern end-to-end CFR approach improved the predictive performance in all the scenarios on most of the targets with statistical significance compared with the baseline method , and in addition, the CFR approach outperformed the IPS approach on most of the targets.

-In summary, the main contributions of this work are as follows: \begin{itemize} \item We first address the problem of predicting properties of chemical compounds under experimental biases. \item We introduce two bias mitigation techniques, IPS and DIRL, combined with graph neural network-based chemical property prediction. \item We validate the two proposed approaches under various experimentally biased sampling scenarios, and show IPS improves the prediction performance, whereas DIRL worsens it. \end{itemize}
+In summary, the main contributions of this paper are as follows: \begin{itemize} \item We first address the problem of predicting properties of chemical compounds under experimental biases. \item We introduce two bias mitigation techniques, IPS and CFR, combined with GNN-based prediction of chemical properties. \item We validated the two proposed approaches using various experimentally biased sampling scenarios and demonstrated that both of them improves the predictive performance significantly. \end{itemize}